DULUTH [Show]DULUTH [Hide]

 Contacts: Ian Frankel (iafranke[at]princeton[dot]edu), Tengyao Wang (tengyaow[at]princeton[dot]edu).

-This is an REU focused on discrete mathematics, with a leaning toward applied problems.
+This is an REU broadyly focused on discrete mathematics, with a leaning toward applied problems.
 Applied projects range from computational investigation of mathematical questions to implementation of machine learning algorithms for data analysis.
-Participants have an opportunity to apply to participate in a roughly twenty day trip to Prague to attend the Midsummer Combinatorial Workshop—centered on graph theory—at Charles University.
+Some participants have an opportunity to apply to participate in a roughly twenty day trip to Prague to attend the Midsummer Combinatorial Workshop—centered on graph theory—at Charles University.
+There are also a handful of projects in pure mathematics, though these change drastically from year-to-year.

 The SMALL REU offers projects in commutative algebra, ergodic theory, differential geometry, continued fractions, number theory, and probability theory.
 Students are split into groups of between three and nine participants according to their research area, and sometimes these groups are themselves subdivided.
 This sometimes means that you will work on more than one project at a time.
 The research is very much theoretical.
 Since the REU has been running since the late 1980′s, everything goes very smoothly, which is a definite plus.
 Apart from researching, although Williamstown is a small place that doesn’t offer a whole lot to do, student life is pretty lively with everyone sharing a big house and playing frisbee, soccer, and volleyball.
 The area also offers great hiking and, if you have a car, you always have the option of driving to somewhat bigger towns nearby, or even to Boston and New York City, each about three hours away and making a fun weekend getaway.